Information-Driven Design of Imaging Systems

 Previous attempts to apply information theory to imaging faced two problems.
 The first approach treated imaging systems as unconstrained communication channels, ignoring the physical limitations of lenses and sensors.
 This produced wildly inaccurate estimates.
 The second approach required explicit models of the objects being imaged, limiting generality.

-Our method avoids both problems by estimating information directly from measurements.
+The new method avoids both problems by estimating information directly from measurements.

-Estimating Information from Measurements
+Estimating information from measurements

 Estimating mutual information between high-dimensional variables is notoriously difficult.
 Sample requirements grow exponentially with dimensionality, and estimates suffer from high bias and variance.